10up/wordpress-ci-container/README.md

 > In a recent patch for performance enhacnement, stdout and verbose logging withing the php-syntax checking processes was removed.
 For reference, kindly review [PR#23](https://github.com/10up/wordpress-ci-container/pull/23).

-For php-syntax checks detailed logs for debugging issues could be enabled via:
+For php-syntax checks detailed logs could be enabled via:

 1. Setting a `IS_DEBUG_ENABLED` environment variable within your container.
 2. Putting a flag file, "_IS_DEBUG_ENABLED_" with a contents set to `true` within your container's root directory. **_(Not-recommended)_**